-- Variation: the activity could be a warm-up or introduction to the main lesson and you may only need to ‘think aloud’ and read the beginning or a relevant part of the text.
+The activity could be a warm-up or introduction to the main lesson and you may only need to ‘think aloud’ and read the beginning or a relevant part of the text.

-- Extension: guide students in their own ‘think aloud’ about shared texts using questioning.
+Guide students in their own ‘think aloud’ about shared texts using questioning.
 For example, look at the cover.
 What can you see?
 What is the title?
 Who would be interested in this?
 Do you know someone who would like this text?

 Activity 2: audience matching flash cards (in pairs, small groups or whole class)

 This activity uses simple and familiar contexts to support students’ awareness that different texts have different audiences.
 It can be played as a simple matching activity or as a card game such as snap or memory.

 Using the images of people and texts, students can match the text to the likely intended audience.
 Download the flash cards on PDF via the link below.

 ACELA1431: Text structure and organisation: Understand that some language in written texts is unlike everyday spoken language.